-ARIZONA STATE UNIVERSITY MAS-MFT PROGRAM Internship Reporting Form CLIENT CONTACT AND SUPERVISION HOURS
+ARIZONA STATE UNIVERSITY: MAS-MFT PROGRAM

+Internship Reporting Form

 This form is to record your hours once per month, beginning on the first day of the month and ending on the last day of the month (if a new month begins in the middle of the week, start a new form; do not overlap months).
-The form is to be signed by your internship supervisor(s) each month and given to your practicum instructor either in paper or electronic format NO LATER THAN 12:00 noon on the 15th of the next month (if the 15th falls on a Saturday or Sunday the form is due on Monday no later than 12:00 noon).
+The original form is to be signed by your internship supervisor(s) each month and given to Mary and/or Karissa NO LATER THAN 12:00 noon on the 15th of the next month (if the 15th falls on a weekend or holiday the form is due on the next business day no later than 12:00 noon).
+If you are not scheduled to be on campus by the 15th, you must email a scanned copy to both Mary and Karissa by the 15th AND bring the original hard copy the next time you are on campus.
 Late submission will result in a loss of one letter grade for practicum for each late submission.
 Student Name: Month:

-nternship Site:

-Supervisor's Name(s):
+Internship Site: Supervisor's Name(s):

-Direct Client
+Direct C Client Supe rvision H lours

+Contact Hours 12 Indi ndiv.
+Gr .
+Group

 Week Beginning: Indiv.
-TOTAL (1:1) 2 (1:2) 3 Group (1:3-6) 4 TOTAL
+Indiv.
+Family TOTAL (1:1) 13 (1:2) 14 (1:3-6) 1516 TOTAL

-+

-Current Month Total
+Curre ent Month Totals

-CUMULATIVE TOTALS (All Monthly Totals to Date) 5
+ULATIVE TOTALS Monthly Totals to) 5

-• • • •

-Student's Si gnature Date
+Student's Signature Date

-Internship S Superviso or's Signa ture Date
+Internship Supervisor's Signature

+Date

-Direct client contact is defined as face-to-face (therapist and client) therapy with individuals, couples, and families.
+12 Direct client contact is defined as face-to-face (therapist and client) therapy with individuals, couples, and families.
 Activities such as telephone contact, case planning, observation of therapy, record keeping, writing documentation, travel, administrative activities, consultation with community members or professionals, or supervision, are not considered direct client contact.

-2 1:1 is defined as 1 supervisee (you) meeting with the MFT Clinical Supervisor.
+13 1:1 is defined as 1 supervisee (you) meeting with the MFT Clinical Supervisor.
 At least 15 of the 60 hours must be in this format.
 You are allowed to exceed 15 hours of supervision in this format up to the entire 60 hours of supervision.

-^{3 1:2} is defined as you and one other supervisee meeting with the MFT Clinical Supervisor.
+14 1:2 is defined as you and one other supervisee meeting with the MFT Clinical Supervisor.
 A maximum of 45 of your 60 hours may be in this format.

-4 1:3-6 is defined as you and 2-5 other supervisees meeting with the MFT Clinical Supervisor.
+15 1:3-6 is defined as you and 2-5 other supervisees meeting with the MFT Clinical Supervisor.
 A maximum of 30 of your 60 hours may be in this format.

-5 This is a running total of all of the hours you have accumulated since the beginning of your internship.
+16 This is a running total of all of the hours you have accumulated since the beginning of your internship.
 Hours should be rounded to the nearest quarter hour i.e. .25, .50, .75.